-Transcript By Superior Transcriptions LLC www.superiortranscriptions.com DEYCHAKIWSKY: Good afternoon.
-On behalf of the Commission chairman, Representative Chris Smith, and Co-chairman Senator Roger Wicker, welcome to this Helsinki Commission briefing focusing on the human rights, political and security situation in Crimea.
+Mr. DEYCHAKIWSKY.
+Good afternoon.
+On behalf of the Commission Chairman, Representative Chris Smith, and Co-chairman Senator Roger Wicker, welcome to this Helsinki Commission briefing focusing on the human rights, political and security situation in Crimea.
 My name is Orest Deychakiwsky, and I'm a policy advisor here at the Commission whose portfolio includes Ukraine.

-We're very pleased to have with us today four truly distinguished speaker whom I'll introduce in a few minutes, but first I want to give some introductory comments and set the scene a bit, if I may.
+We're very pleased to have with us today four truly distinguished speakers whom I'll introduce in a few minutes, but first I want to give some introductory comments and set the scene a bit, if I may.

-With Russia's ongoing illegal occupation of Crimea and aggression in eastern Ukraine - where it continues to direct, arm and finance its separatist proxies - Russia continues to flout every single one of the core OSCE principles enshrined in the 1975 Helsinki Final Act, including territorial integrity, inviolability of borders, sovereignty, and respect for human rights and fundamental freedoms.
-The situation in Crimea is bleak, and continues to deteriorate both from a democracy and human rights, as well as a security standpoint and other standpoints as well.
+With Russia's ongoing illegal occupation of Crimea and aggression in eastern Ukraine-where it continues to direct, arm and finance its separatist proxies-Russia continues to flout every single one of the core OSCE principles enshrined in the 1975 Helsinki Final Act, including territorial integrity, inviolability of borders, sovereignty, and respect for human rights and fundamental freedoms.
+The situation in Crimea is bleak, and continues to deteriorate both from a democracy and human rights, as well as a security standpoint, and other standpoints as well.